 Not applicable

 According to the Convention on Biological Diversity (CBD), non‑indigenous species (NIS) are those species introduced outside their natural past or present distribution.
-Marine Non-Indigenous Species (NIS) may spontaneously arrive in new areas from areas already invaded through natural migration, but they are often introduced by human activities, such as maritime transport, aquaculture and canals.
+Marine NIS may spontaneously arrive in new areas from areas already invaded through natural migration, but they are often introduced by human activities, such as maritime transport, aquaculture and canals.
 Climate change may provide new opportunities for NIS to proliferate and spread.
 Once introduced in a new area they can become 'invasive' and have severe ecological and socio-economic impacts on local ecosystems.
 Invasive NIS are considered a main threat to biodiversity after habitat loss/destruction.
 In recognition of this, NIS are one of the pressures on the marine environment being addressed by EU policy, including the Marine Strategy Framework Directive (MSFD).

 While the Water Framework Directive (WFD) does not specifically refer to IAS, this was rectified for the marine environment with the MSFD, which makes explicit reference to ‘non-indigenous species introduced by human activities’ as one of the 11 Descriptors used to assess Good Environmental Status (GES).
 NIS are treated as a distinct Descriptor (D2) of GES: 'Non-indigenous species introduced by human activities are at levels that do not adversely alter the ecosystem'.